gundermanc/VSPackageInstaller/README.md

-# Visual Studio OmniSearch Concept
+# Visual Studio Extension Concept
 *Search provider for searching the Visual Studio Marketplace for extension from Quick Launch*

 ## Introduction